The Best Garlic Presses for Home Cooks Who Are Sick of Sticky Fingers

 Materials and feel

 Not all garlic presses are built to last.
 According to Jawad, stainless steel is the gold standard.
-While aluminum and plastic options may be lighter and more affordable, they’re more prone to bending, rusting, or warping over time.“The stainless-steel material usually means that not only is it durable, but it also won’t corrode and won’t hold on to garlic smells after washing,” she says.
+While aluminum and plastic options may be lighter and more affordable, they’re more prone to rusting, warping, or even bending over time.
+You are, afterall, really putting a lot of pressure on them.
+“The stainless steel material usually means that not only is it durable, but it also won’t corrode and won’t hold on to garlic smells after washing,” she says.

-However, your garlic press should still be comfortable to hold and easy to squeeze.
-“I usually look for one that has a comfortable grip that’s nonslip,” Jawad says.
-Especially if you’re pressing multiple cloves, a cushy rubber or silicone handle makes a big difference.
+That said, your garlic press should still be comfortable to hold and easy to squeeze.
+“I usually look for one that has a comfortable grip that’s non-slip,” Jawad says.
+Especially if you’re pressing multiple cloves (or doing prep after a long day), a cushy rubber or silicone handle makes a big difference.

 Chamber size

 Pressing individual garlic cloves by hand isn’t speedy or convenient, and pressing anything more than four just leaves a mess.
-Look for a hopper that can hold two to three cloves at a time without overflowing to expedite pressing power.
+Look for a hopper that can hold 2-3 cloves at a time without overflowing to expedite pressing power.

 Easy cleanup